solnyun/CROS-RT/README.md

-# CROS-RT: Cross-Layer Priority Scheduling for Predictable Inter-Process Communication in ROS2
+# CROS-RT: Cross-Layer Priority Scheduling for Predictable Inter-Process Communication in ROS 2

 This repository provides the code and resources used in the research on CROS-RT.

+## Authors
+- Sohyun Kim
+- Juho Song
+- Sangeun Oh
+- Kilho Lee
+- Hoon Sung Chwa

 ## Requirements